 Note: Being eligible for a PhD studentship does not guarantee you one.
-With exception to a few, all studentships are awarded based on ability, therefore, funding will be awarded to the best candidate applying for the studentship.
+With exception to a few, all studentships are awarded based on ability, therefore, funding will be awarded to the best PhD applicants applying for the studentships.

-UK Studentships are typically only open to UK/EU students, with very few being available to non-EU candidates.
+UK PhD studentships are typically only open to UK/EU students, with very few being available to international students.
 One of the key reasons for this are the higher tuition fees that students outside the EU will need to pay.
-Some universities may offer non-EU students studentships if they are able to cover the additional fee costs themselves.
+Some universities may offer international students studentships if they are able to cover the additional fee costs themselves.
 However, even if you are an EU student, you still may be limited to only a partially funded studentship meaning only your fees will be covered, so it is important to be clear on what you’re eligible for.
 For further clarification, see the table below:

 |UK||All UK Studentships||Full (tuition fees + maintenance stipend)|

 |EU||Most UK Studentships||Full (tuition fees + maintenance stipend)|

 How Do I Apply for a PhD Studentship?

 The application process can be initiated in one of two ways.
 First, some universities will automatically consider you for a studentship when they receive your application to undertake a PhD.
 For example, Nottingham Trent University specifies the below as their arrangements:

 The NTU Doctoral School will treat your online form as an application for a place to study for an MPhil/PhD doctoral research degree at Nottingham Trent University, as well as a funding application for the 2020 Nottingham Trent University PhD Studentship Scheme.